Lucas-Luwa/Artificial-Intelligence/README.md

 # Artificial Intelligence
-CS 3600 (Introduction to Artificial Intelligence) Assignments taught by Dr. Riedl at Georgia Tech in Fall 2023.
+Introduction to Artificial Intelligence (CS 3600) Assignments taught by Dr. Riedl at Georgia Tech in Fall 2023.